patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 - HK$1,500 (Hong Kong)
 - CA$1,500 (Canada)

 For other currencies, use their three-letter ISO code wherever possible.
-You may use national currency symbols, but some users may not be familiar with them.
+You can use national currency symbols, but some users may not be familiar with them.
 When in doubt, default to ISO.

 - EUR 1,500 or £1,500 (British pound)
 - GPB 1,500 or €1,500 (Euro)
 - JPY 1,500 or ¥1,500 (Japanese Yen)

-Some instances may call for a currency's ISO three-digit numeric code.
-This code is useful when currency codes should be understood in countries that don't use Latin scripts, or for computerized systems:
+Use a currency's ISO three-digit numeric code when writing for computerized systems or for countries that don't use Latin scripts.

 | **Country**        | **Currency** | **Alphabetic code** | **Numeric code** |
 |----------------|----------|-----------------|--------------|